SplendidAlakey/Perfectly-Splendid/README.md

   **Severity**: Low.

   **Workarounds**: Open the mod's jar, navigate to ./assets/tokenablefurnaces/lang and edit the en_us json.
-All you have to do is copy all the shulkerbox entries, paste them anywhere you want in the file and remove undescores from its names.
-Then add all the missing trapped chests.
+All you have to do is copy all the shulkerbox entries, paste them anywhere you want in the file and remove underscores from its names.
+After that manually add all the missing trapped chests.

 </details>